a22057916w/os/README.md

    The system maintains a level that stores user names and assigns the second level directory for each user to store their files.

 ## Chapter 9-2
+1. What is a File Structure? \
+   It is a logical storage unit, a collection of related information recorded on the secondary storage such as owner, size, and location.

+2. What information is in the file control block (FCB)? \
+   An FCB normally contains the file's ownership, permission, size, date, location, and pointers to other FCBs.

+3. Please list four types of structures that may be included in the in-memory structure of a file system implementation.
+   1. *in-memory mount table* : contains information about each mounted partition.
+   2. *in-memory directory structure cache* : holds the information of recently accessed directories.
+   3. *system-wide open-file table* : contains a copy of the FCB of each open file.
+   4. *per-process open-file table* : a table that records the files open by a process, each entry is a pointer to a system-wide open-file table entry.

+4. Please list the file open and read flow:
+   File open:
+   1. Search the memory for the desired directory structure.
+   2. If we do not find the information we seek, load more data of the desired directory structure into memory.
+   3. Fetch the desired FCE found in the directory structure.
+   4. Once an FCB is found, it will be copied to the system-wide open-file table.
+   File read:
+   1. Search the per-process open-file table to find the reference entry in the system-wide open-file table.
+   2. Go to the corresponding entry in the system-wide open-file table.
+   3. Retrieve the desired data blocks.

+5.